Passing ... passing ... and then she speaks. |

 a very feminine appearance have a huge problem with their voice,

-e.g. when answering the phone.
+e.g., when answering the phone.

-that the vast majority
+The vast majority

 strangers as being "female" began taking hormones or puberty